safkanyazilim/eanapilib/README.md

 ###Steps

-1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`.
+1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`

-2. Open a command line in the cloned directory: `cd ean-android`.
+2. Open a command line in the cloned directory: `cd ean-android`

-3. Now run the ant target to build the api-lib and sample-app: `ant`.
+3. Now run the ant target to build the api-lib and sample-app: `ant`
     - The library has now been built, published to a local artifactory repository, the app has had its dependencies resolved and has been built in the debug configuration.

 4. The output apk can be found at `ean-android/sample-app/bin/sample-app-debug.apk` and can be installed using the command line function `adb install ean-android/sample-app/bin/sample-app-debug.apk`.